kyma-project/telemetry-manager/docs/user/02-logs.md

 ### Telemetry Manager

-The LogPipeline resource is managed by the Telemetry manager, a typical Kubernetes operator responsible for managing the custom parts of the Fluent Bit configuration.
+The LogPipeline resource is managed by the Telemetry Manager, a typical Kubernetes operator responsible for managing the custom parts of the Fluent Bit configuration.

 ![Manager resources](./assets/logging-resources.drawio.svg)